Lucrasoft/SharedMem/COMMUNICATION.md

 ## Starterkit

 A C# sample implementation is provided in the repository.
+See: ThreadSample1